Timirlon/solana-practice/README.md

-# Blockchain Technologies
-# Assignment 2.2
+# Solana Setup
+## Description
+The project is aimed at exploring and practicing Solana smart contract development using Rust and the Solana CLI.
+The project is the implementation of the Blockchain Technologies II Assignment 2.2 task.

 ## Used technologies:
 - Rust